-The Ontario government has released its safety plan for the resumption of class for the 2020-21 school year, outlining scenarios
+- The Ontario government has released its safety plan for the resumption of class for the 2020-21 school year, outlining scenarios for how students, teachers and staff can safely return to classrooms in September. - The plan also provides choice to parents, enhanced online learning, and additional funding. - i.
+Ontario's plan to safely reopen schools will provide options for parents - to send their children in-class or to enter online learning - with health, safety and well-being at its core. - While the decision to return to the normal school day routine will continue to be based on medical advice, boards and schools are being asked to plan for alternative scenarios that may need to be implemented in September depending on the province's COVID-19 situation. - The government has also announced \$4 million in net new funding for cleaning, cleaning protocols, and financial support to hire additional custodial staff in September to ensure schools are safe. - School boards will also be required to communicate with parents and students prior to the start of the 2020-21 school year, outlining the safety plan, guidance on health and safety measures and protocols, and any other changes that will be implemented when schools open in September.

-- The plan also provides choice to parents, enhanced online learning, and additional funding. - Ontario's plan to safely reopen schools will provide options for parents - to send their children in-class or to enter online learning - with health, safety and well-being at its core. - While the decision to return to the normal school day routine will continue to be based on medical advice, boards and schools are being asked to plan for alternative scenarios that may need to be implemented in September depending on the province's COVID-19 situation. - The government has also announced \$4 million in net new funding for cleaning, cleaning protocols, and financial support to hire additional custodial staff in September to ensure schools are safe. - School boards will also be required to communicate with parents and students prior to the start of the 2020-21 school year, outlining the safety plan, guidance on health and safety measures and protocols, and any other changes that will be implemented when schools open in September. - Ontario is investing an additional \$736 million in public education for the 2020-21 school year, for a total of \$25.5 billion. - i.
+- Ontario is investing an additional \$736 million in public education for the 2020-21 school year, for a total of \$25.5 billion. - i.
 This funding, provided through the Grants for Student Needs (GSN) program, represents the largest investment in public education in Ontario's history.